Updated on July 26, 2022 by Sarina Tariq

 Step 6 Attach Buttons.

 To match the chenille fabric I have added some wooden buttons.
-You can sew any buttons.Checkout the post on sewing buttons here
+You can sew any buttons.Checkout the post on attaching buttons with hand stitches here

 Make thread loops for the buttons.